AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/usage.md

 >[!INFO]
 >
->See [Apply patches](#apply-individual-patches) for instructions on applying patches to your Adobe Commerce or Magento Open Source projects.
+>See [Apply individual patches](#apply-individual-patches) for instructions on applying patches to your Adobe Commerce or Magento Open Source projects.
 See [Available Patches](https://devdocs.magento.com/quality-patches/tool.html#patch-grid) to review a full list of released patches.

 >[!WARNING]
 >